Chris-N-K/napari-time-series-plotter/README.md

 ----------------------------------

 ## Installation
-You can either install the latest version via pip:
+You can either install the latest version via pip or conda.

+pip:

     pip install napari-time-series-plotter

+conda:

+    conda install -c conda-forge napari-time-series-plotter

-or directly in the `napari` viewers plugin manager.
+Alternatively you can install the plugin directly in the `napari` viewer plugin manager.

 <br>

-To install latest development version :
+To install the latest development version use:

     pip install git+https://github.com/ch-n/napari-time_series_plotter.git